GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `break` Statement
-The `break` statement can be used to end a loop prematurely, before complete iteration is made.
-When encountered inside a loop, immediately escapes from the loop but does not break from its outer loop.
+The `break` statement is used to end a loop prematurely, before complete iteration is made.
+When encountered inside a loop, immediately escapes from the current loop but does not break from its outer loop.

 ```python
 while single_loop_condition: